pjh68/pjh68.github.io/_posts/2019-11-28-Noise and the developers.md

 When working with a code base, you’re trying to solve a problem.
 And you need to understand the context of the codebase to even begin to start solving the problem.

-So the first thing a developer has to do is* load the problem space into their head. *And once loaded into their head, they need to keep it there.
-This can be a little bit like building a house of cards: ***it takes hours to build understanding and second to destroy***.
+So the first thing a developer has to do is load the problem space into their head.
+And once loaded into their head, they need to keep it there.
+This can be a little bit like building a house of cards: ***it takes hours to build understanding and only a second to destroy***.

 It is the combination of the fragile nature of this ephemeral knowledge and the time it can take an individual to get into the flow that makes distractions and interruptions so costly.